 SoundMeter features a whole or third-octave-band real-time spectrum analyzer (RTA) that employs order 3 digital Butterworth bandpass filters, as recommended by ANSI standards.
-Spectral measurements can be made with fast, slow, or impulse time-weighted exponential integration, with flat, A, or C frequency weighting.
+Spectral measurements can be made with fast, slow, or impulse time-weighted exponential integration, with Z (flat), A, or C frequency weighting.
 Equivalent (long-time average) signal levels can be measured as well.
 In addition to recording the current average level, the octave band analyzer keeps track of max and peak levels and it can even display the max or peak level simultaneously with the current average level.

 The Octave RTA also computes percentile-exceeded sound levels, Lx, for each frequency band.